seb-bl/scrabble-solver-rs/README.md

 A helper that finds all words that can be played on a scrabble board, and evaluates their scores.

+### Note

+Be aware this is just a hobby project for me, my future work on this project is quite uncertain.

 # Usage

 ## Board file